hiveuprss/blockbio-hive/README.md

 This project is a non-production release designed to just be a **proof of concept**.

 ## What this repo is not
-This is not a readymade application, steps must be taken to obtain a compatible API key with read/write permissions to your twitter profile
+This is not a ready-made application, steps must be taken to obtain a compatible API key with read/write permissions to your twitter profile.

 ## How to get your Twitter API keys (v1.1) required
 To do this you will need to sign up for the Twitter API v2.0 which is free and automatic.
 Do this at the [Twitter Developer Portal](https://developer.twitter.com/ "Twitter Developer Portal").
 After registering create a 'standalone app'.
 You now need to obtain elevated access to the Twitter API v.1.1 to be able to change your profile desctipion (bio) after that apply for elevated access.
 The aproval proccess involves an email and aproval in around 48 hours.
 Next setup Oauth 1.0 Access and enabled read/write.